Stones8000/that-useless-nab/README.md

-# that-useless-nab
+# ThatUselessNab!
-A private discord bot for a discord guild
+A private discord bot for a discord guild.
+Written by Stones#1617!